Basel III Accord U.S. Finalization

 BASEL FINALIZATION: THE HISTORY AND IMPLICATIONS FOR CAPITAL REGULATION – PART 1 Learn more >>

-After the 2008-09 global financial crisis, the Basel Committee on Banking Supervision, the global standard setting body for bank regulation, agreed on a complete overhaul of bank capital standards.
-Those overhauled standards, known as “Basel III,” largely have been implemented worldwide, including in the U.S. and Europe.
-Generally speaking, these standards define minimum bank capital requirements – the amount of capital banks must hold to cover potential losses – for assets such as corporate loans and home mortgages.
+After the 2008-09 global financial crisis, the Basel Committee on Banking Supervision, the global standard setting body for bank regulation, agreed on a complete overhaul of bank capital standards, known as “Basel III.”
+Jurisdictions throughout the world, including the United States and Europe, have largely implemented those standards.
+Generally speaking, Basel III defines minimum bank capital requirements – the amount of capital banks must hold to cover potential losses – for assets such as corporate loans and home mortgages.

 Why it Matters